What comes to mind when you hear the term ‘dark social’? Witches sharing spells on TikTok? Goths on Instagram? Satanist groups on Facebook?

 At first, dark social seems like a bit of a web analyst-nightmare, but in reality, it’s just another part of social media culture that marketers have to adapt to.

 There are even some benefits to it.
-For instance, did you know that 46% of consumers aged 55 and older share ONLY through dark social?
+For instance, did you know that 46% of consumers aged 55 or over share ONLY through dark social?
 That means that dark social is actually a great tool to connect with these unique, harder to reach demographics.

 See?
 Dark social may actually be an untapped source of marketing potential.